panoply/vscode-liquid/README.md

 ## Syntax

-Syntax support for liquid which includes support for new sections code blocks and Shopify object contained attributes.
+Syntax support for the liquid language which includes the new schema tag section code blocks and various Shopify specific object contained attributes tags.

 ## Snippets
 Liquid snippets are forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets) to avoid conflicts due to its extension dependency.
+Some additional snippets and modifications are applied in the version included with this extension.

 ## Blocks
 The extension supports syntax highlighting within sections.